 Manage Information Security, Regulatory Compliance and Technology-Focused Business Continuity and Disaster Recovery

-The protection of the confidentiality, integrity and availability of the IT environment, sensitive information, intellectual and educational assets, research data and institutional operations is a fundamental responsibility of the university.
+Protecting the security and integrity of the IT environment, sensitive information on university community members, intellectual and educational assets, research data and institutional operations is a fundamental responsibility of the university.
 Disaster preparedness is a must for the continuity of operations and functions of the university if disaster strikes.

 We must work together to promote a strong and secure infrastructure and excellent practices to protect that infrastructure.
 Developing and deploying appropriate policies and effective enforcement means to secure the integrity of information technology resources, safeguard institutional information and protect the privacy of university community members as they engage in online activities.